BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 as attribute names within the JSON object, and the values of each attribute is a vector (JSON array) of values.
 The query records can be constructed by combining the vector values across all attributes in the JSON object.

-**This format can be changed easily to instead return a more traditional array of JSON objectS.**
+**This format can be changed easily to instead return a more traditional array of JSON objects.**

 All Reference Data queries require a user authentication `token` parameter, and may include a `lang` parameter.
 If the `lang` paramter is not provided, it will default to `EN`.